satishsolanki1990/satishsolanki1990/README.md

 # Hi, I'm [Satish](https://www.linkedin.com/in/satish-solanki-7715394b/) 👋

-I am a Data Science Engineer at Baffle, where I am working on implementing various features to operate on encrypted values in Postgres Database using PostgreSQL command.
-Other than that I spend most of my time in learning and solving problem of data science projects, DS and Algo on leetcode and, SQL on HackerRank.
+I am a Data Science Engineer at Baffle, where I am working on implementing various features to operate on encrypted values in the Postgres Database.
+Other than that I spend most of my time reading the latest developments in the AI realm and solving problems of data science projects wherever I can find.

 - 📫 **Reach out to me:**